 Katie Hardersen King is one of the partners at Wake Family Law Group.
 She is a board-certified family law specialist who works with clients in matters involving North Carolina family law litigation, mediation, negotiations, and appeals.
-Katie has earned an AV-Preeminent rating for professional excellence by Martindale-Hubbell, the highest ranking available from a lawyer’s peers.
+Katie is also a Fellow of the American Academy of Matrimonial Lawyers.
+She has earned an AV-Preeminent rating for professional excellence by Martindale-Hubbell, the highest ranking available from a lawyer’s peers.

 Katie is certified as a Family Financial Mediator by the North Carolina Dispute Resolution Commission.
 She has also been certified as a Parenting Coordinator in high conflict custody cases since 2008.

 Katie received her J.D. from Campbell University, Norman Adrian Wiggins School of Law in 2002.
 While in law school, Katie was the Editor-in-Chief of the Campbell Law Observer.
 Prior to law school, Katie received her B.A., cum laude, in English and Political Studies from Meredith College in 1999.
 She was admitted to the North Carolina State Bar in 2002.

 Katie is actively involved in the community.
 She previously served on the Board of Directors for Wake County Smart Start, a non-profit organization which promotes, supports, and advocates for the needs of young children living in Wake County.
 Katie is also a member of Raleigh Professional Women’s Forum (RPWF) where she previously served as a board member.
 Additionally, she serves as the family law liaison for HOPE Court, a voluntary, federal drug treatment court for post-conviction individuals who currently suffer from or have a history of substance abuse and/or addiction.
 Katie and her family also foster animals for a local rescue organization (ask her to see a picture of her current fosters!).